Nonlinear Factor Models for Network and Panel Data: Asymptotic Theory

-The asymptotic bias is therefore a positive definite matrix weighted average of the true parameter value as in the case of the probit model with additive individual and time effects \cite{FW13}.}
+The asymptotic bias is therefore a positive definite matrix weighted average of the true parameter value as in the case of the probit model with additive individual and time effects in \cite{FW16}.
+The bias grows linearly with the number of factors because